brkcrdk/contactList/README.md

 * [x] Test getting otel informations with one otel.
 * [x] Test getting text from images with taken img.
 * [x] Test getting text from base64 string. --> Didn't have to use it.
-* [ ] Instead of converting image and text seperately, get text from image in one go.
+* [x] Instead of converting image and text seperately, get text from image in one go.
-* [ ] Delete images after took text from it.
+* [x] Delete images after took text from it.
+* [x] Fix getCityLinks returning nodeList instead of array of city url strings.
 * [ ] Get all available otels details.